 |YES||Invoke triggers for row-based events, don't log their effect into the binary log|

 |LOGGING||Invoke triggers for row-based events, and log their effect into the binary log|

 |ENFORCE||From MariaDB 10.5.2 only.
 Triggers will always be run on the slave, even if there are triggers on the master.
 ENFORCE implies LOGGING.|

 Note that if you just want to use triggers together with replication, you most likely don't need this option.
 Read below for details.

-Normally, MySQL's replication system can replicate trigger actions automatically.
+Normally, MariaDB's replication system can replicate trigger actions automatically.

 - When one uses statement-based replication, the binary log contains SQL statements.
 Slave server(s) execute the SQL statements.
 Triggers are run on the master and on each slave, independently.

 - When one uses row-based replication, the binary log contains row changes.
 It will have both the changes made by the statement itself, and the changes made by the triggers that were invoked by the statement.
 Slave server(s) do not need to run triggers for row changes they are applying.

 One may want to have a setup where a slave has triggers that are not present on the master (Suppose the slave needs to update summary tables or perform some other ETL-like process).

 If one uses statement-based replication, they can just create the required triggers on the slave.
 The slave will run the statements from the binary log, which will cause the triggers to be invoked.